brain-sim/py-ant-maze/README.md

 # py-ant-maze

-A Python package for creating and manipulating reinforcement learning environments for ant maze navigation tasks.
+A Python package for creating and managing ant maze environments.

 ## Installation